Marchant de Lange: T20 franchise cricket

 Marchant de Lange was a surprise buy in the 2012 Indian Premier League Auction with Kolkata Knight Riders notching him up for his base price of $50,000.
 That season he played in three matches and picked up 3 wickets at an average of 35.66.

 In players auction for IPL 2014, Mumbai Indians bought this talented bowler for Rs.
 30 lakhs.
 He debuted for them in their second match against Delhi Daredevils replacing their best bowler Lasith Malinga.
 It was an important match as Mumbai needed to win all their in order to qualify for the playoffs.
 He went for 10 in his first over but impressed everyone with a great comeback, bowling Dinesh Karthik out in the first ball he bowled to him and later getting the important wicket of Manoj Tiwary.
-He finished with figures 2/31 and received the Kanna Keep Calm award for keeping his cool and turning the game around for his team.
+He finished with figures of 2/31 and was awarded the "Kanna Keep Calm" award for maintaining composure and helping turn the match in his team's favour.

 In October 2018, he was named in Durban Heat's squad for the first edition of the Mzansi Super League T20 tournament.

 In 2021, he took the first 5 Wicket Haul in the inaugural edition of The Hundred while playing for the Trent Rockets.
 He finished the season as a joint leading taker with 12 wickets in total.
 In December 2021, he was signed by Islamabad United following the players' draft for the 2022 Pakistan Super League.
 In April 2022, he was bought by the Trent Rockets for the 2022 season of The Hundred.